 Step 4 - Tap into your existing customer data

 After you’ve decided on these three points, your next step would be to start gathering real-world data to understand some of the high and low moments your customer's experience.

 The analytics team can give you data about points where you might observe customers dropping off around a given touchpoint.
-That could hint that there’s a pain point to resolve, and it’s a starting point on where to go and dig deeper with customer feedback from the customer support, as well as using live interviews with customers who correspond to your ideal persona.
+That could hint that there’s a pain point to resolve, and it’s a starting point on where to go and dig deeper with customer feedback from customer support, as well as using live interviews with customers who correspond to your ideal persona.